6 Key Megatrends For 2023-2026

 The technology uses shorter frequencies, which results in larger bandwidth.
 This translates to higher speeds, improved capacity, low latency, and better service.

-The global roll-out of 5G has been delayed for nearly three years, but an IDC expert says, “2022 is the year that the rubber hits the road.”
+The global roll-out of 5G has been delayed for nearly three years, but an IDC expert said, “2022 is the year that the rubber hits the road”.

 The Boston Consulting Group agrees.

 In the next decade, they estimate 5G will contribute up to $1.7 trillion to the United States’ GDP and create up to 4.6 million jobs.